Božidar Kantušer: Life

-Božidar Kantušer was born on the farm of Pavlovski vrh, in the countryside of northeastern Slovenia.
+Božidar Kantušer was born on a farm in Pavlovski Vrh, in the countryside of northeastern Slovenia.
 He was the first of the five children of Blaž Kantušer and his wife Katarina, born Hočevar.
-The father, from a family of farmers near Celje, and the mother, from a family of blacksmiths from Kamnik, were both employed in Ljutomer after World War I and lived at Pavlovski vrh, close to Ljutomer, from 1919 to 1929.
-The rural environment, the cultural heritage and the nature of his native Prlekija, where he lived the first seven years, left a lasting impression on the composer.
+His father, from a family of farmers near Celje, and his mother, from a family of blacksmiths from Kamnik, were both employed in Ljutomer after World War I and lived in Pavlovski Vrh, close to Ljutomer, from 1919 to 1929.
+The rural environment, the cultural heritage and the nature of his native Prlekija, where he lived for the first seven years, left a lasting impression on the composer.
 The dances of masks of pagan origin (Kurenti) and the bonfire wheels of fire (Kresi) that he witnessed at the time opened for him the universe of fiction, a subject to which Kantušer dedicated several works, such the ballet Midsummer Night, which also uses another childhood memory, namely work rhythms specific to particular farming tasks.

-Kantušer attended first grade (1928–29) in Ljutomer, after which the family moved to Celje, the father's birthplace and where he endorsed a cadastral employment.
-Moreover, a beekeeper, the father also encouraged the musical education of all his children, so that from 1932 to 1940 Kantušer attended the Celje music school (Glasbena Matica Celje) where he learned to play the violin (and viola) with Ivan Karlo Sancin.
+Kantušer attended first grade (1928–29) in Ljutomer, after which the family moved to Celje, his father's birthplace, and where he endorsed a cadastral employment.
+Moreover, a beekeeper, his father also encouraged the musical education of all his children, so that from 1932 to 1940 Kantušer attended the Celje Music School (Glasbena Matica Celje) where he learned to play the violin (and viola) with Ivan Karlo Sancin.
 Sancin also shared his knowledge of violin making and thanks to him, the composer's younger brother Joža later became a violin maker.
 Kantušer's affinity for the strings thus developed from his experience with the Celje orchestra, and the practice of chamber music.
 It was during adolescence that the desire to express himself formed, which grew into the need to study composition.
-In the second half of the 1930s, he attended the Celje high school and took also part in the laic Scout movement.
+In the second half of the 1930s, he attended Celje High School and took also part in the laic Scout movement.
 The Kantušer children often spent the summer months at the foot of the Alps, in Kamnik, the birthplace of the composer's mother.